emilsw/ew/index.md

 >
 > --David Crowther, nervecentral.com

 >*Emils has a breadth of testing experience.
-I'd recommend him to anyone who is looking to get started with a solid foundation."
+I'd recommend him to anyone who is looking to get started with a solid foundation.*
 >
 > --Ben Coltrin, CEO at custodyxchange.com